VRx42/GitVR42/README.md

 <br/>

 ## About myself
 * 2014: graduation of international high school.
-A+ equivalent.
+A+ equivalent
 * 2014-2017: intensive preparation for the top French business schools competitive exam
-* 2018: student at ESSEC Business School. (top 5% - pool of 8.5k+ students)
+* 2018: student at ESSEC Business School
-* 2019: 42-School Piscine (top 10%)
+* 2019: 42-School Piscine

 <br/>